 Mesothelioma Resources

 Mesothelioma is a rare and very serious form of cancer found in the lining surrounding the lungs, the stomach, testes, or the heart.
-The only known cause of mesothelioma is exposure to asbestos.
+The primary cause of mesothelioma is exposure to asbestos.

 It often takes 10 to 60 years after exposure to asbestos before the symptoms of mesothelioma develop.
 This period of time is referred to as a latency period.
 Because of the latency period, the disease commonly affects men and women that are at least 50 years of age and that worked with asbestos between 10 and 60 years ago.